 Purna has an extremely warm persona, and converses fluently in Odia, Hindi, English and Bangali, making him a go to guy for tourists who visit the nearby Raja Rani Temple.
 With 7 gupchups at the price of Rs 10.
 This is a steal!

-Hotel Priya located in Unit 3 and Trupti Veg Restaurant in Kalpana Square have held the baton of South Indian dish in the capital for a very long time.
+Hotel Priya located in Unit 3 and Venus Restaurant in Bapuji Nagar have held the baton of South Indian dish in the capital for a very long time.
 Lately, however a new challenger came in and swept the competition aside with ease.
-It is the famous chain, Go South, located in Technology Corridor, Infocity.
+It is the famous chain, Trupti, located in Technology Corridor, Infocity and Kalpana Square.

-With a vast array of offerings, starting from the humble Masala Dosa to the hugely underrated Idiyapam and puttu, Go south offered the most undiluted south Indian experience.
-Adding to that the great ambiance and good service, made Go South an instant hit among office goers and college students alike.
+With a vast array of offerings, starting from the humble Masala Dosa to the hugely underrated Idiyapam and puttu, Trupti offered the most undiluted south Indian experience.
+Adding to that the great ambiance and good service, made this place an instant hit among office goers, college students and families alike.